jeffgortmaker/pyblp/docs/examples.rst

 The Fake Cereal Problem
 ~~~~~~~~~~~~~~~~~~~~~~~

 Unlike the automobile problem, we will not estimate a supply side when solving the fake cereal problem.
 However, we still need to specify formulations for :math:`X_1`, :math:`X_2`, and :math:`d`.
-The formulation for :math:`X_1` consists only of prices and product ID indicators.
+The formulation for :math:`X_1` consists only of prices.
+However, since there is a ``demand_ids`` field in the fake cereal product data, fixed effects created from the categorical IDs in the field will be absorbed into :math:`X_1` (as well as into :math:`Z_D` and other relevant matrices) through a demeaning procedure.
+If there were more than one column of demand IDs to absorb, the iterative demeaning algorithm of :ref:`Rios-Avila (2015) <r15>` would be used.
+If we were interested in parameter estimates for each product, we could include ``C(demand_ids)`` in the formulation for :math:`X_1` and supplement :math:`Z_D` with product indicator variables (the documentation for the :func:`build_matrix` function demonstrates how to do this).

 .. ipython:: python

    nevo_product_formulations = (
-       pyblp.Formulation('0 + prices + C(product_ids)'),
+       pyblp.Formulation('0 + prices'),
        pyblp.Formulation('prices + sugar + mushy')
    )
    nevo_product_formulations